YitingLiu97/portfolio-2020/_posts/2020-12-19-tuna-world.md

 ---
 layout: post
-title:  "Tuna World"
+title:  "Short Film - Tuna World"
 date:   2020-12-19
-permalink: tuna-world
+permalink: tuna-world-short-film-unreal
-description: A short film of loneliness in an unreal world.
+description: "Tuna World is a short film exploring themes of loneliness and surrealism, set in a world crafted with Unreal Engine."
 category: immersive
 tags:
 - Unreal